 A trailblazing swimmer who, as a 13-year-old, captivated a nation and redefined expectations for athletes with dwarfism.

-Ellie Simmonds didn't just enter the Paralympic arena; she stormed it with a smile that belied her ferocious competitive spirit.
-At the Beijing 2008 Games, the 13-year-old with achondroplasia became the face of British Paralympic sport overnight, her twin gold medals in the pool making her a household name.
-What followed was a career defined not by a single moment, but by sustained excellence and an unwavering will to win.
+Ellie Simmonds won twin gold medals at the Beijing 2008 Paralympic Games.
+The 13-year-old with achondroplasia became the face of British Paralympic sport overnight.
+What followed was a career defined by sustained excellence and an unwavering will to win.
 She dominated her S6 category for years, battling rivals and pushing her own limits through multiple Paralympics.
-Simmonds's impact, however, flowed far beyond the medals.
+Simmonds's impact flowed far beyond the medals.
 Her visible joy and determination on the global stage played a pivotal role in changing public perceptions of disability sport in the UK, inspiring a generation to see ability first.
-Her retirement marked the end of an era, but her legacy as a pioneer for athletes with dwarfism remains firmly intact.
+Her retirement marked the end of an era.
+Her role as a pioneer for athletes with dwarfism remains firmly established.

 1981–1996